 The CFAC-HSG organizes annual panel discussion on current topics to liability, insurance, safety and security in aviation.
 Furthermore, we participate in different conferences and exchange the current state of knowledge.
 Please contact us for more information or requests.
 You can find the contact details in the side bar.

-The next CFAC-Forum will be held on the topics of "Risk, Safety and Liability in Aviation" and will take place at Zurich Airport on 19 October 2017.
-Here you can find more information as well as the registration form.
+The next CFAC-Forum will be held on the topics of "Risk, Safety and Liability in Aviation" and will take place at Zurich Airport on 13 November 2019.
+Further information will follow.